csc-training/summerschool/unix/docs/02_Make_modules_and_batch_jobs.md

 # Batch queue system

 - On a cluster you can't run programs instantly.
-Instead you submit your program/simulation (ie. job) to a queue.
+Instead you submit your program/simulation (i.e. job) to a queue.
 	* The queue enables effective and fair resource usage.
 	* CSC uses SLURM as the queue system